A Canonical Name Record or CNAME-record is a type of DNS-record that links an alias name to a real, or canonical, domain name.

 Follow these steps in the control panel to set a CNAME-record:

-- Go to “My products”> “DNS & forwarding management”> Click on the “DNS & forwarding” button to the right of your domain name.
+- Go to “My products”> “DNS & forwarding management”> Click on the “Manage DNS” button to the right of your domain name.

 - Select “CNAME-records” in the menu on the left.

-- To change an existing CNAME-record , choose the host that you want to change and click on “Change”.
+- To change an existing CNAME-record , choose the host that you want to change and click on the three dots to the right and then on “Edit record”.
+Enter the new record and click on “Change CNAME record”.